One East Asian History Survey Course

-- Students can use (at most) two different languages toward the 6-course requirement.
+- Students can use at most two different languages toward the six-course requirement.

 - Students must demonstrate proficiency through the advanced level for one East Asian language (as indicated by proficiency through the third year, second semester).

 - Students studying two East Asian languages must demonstrate proficiency through the intermediate level (as indicated by proficiency through the second tear, second semester) for the second language to count.

 One Focus Area